visioforge/.Net-SDK-s-samples/Video Capture SDK/WPF/CSharp/Main_Demo/readme.md

 ## Main Demo (C#/WPF)

-The demo shows all functionality of Video Capture SDK .Net.
+The demo shows the most important features of Video Capture SDK .Net.

 You can:

 * preview or capture video from webcams, IP cameras, screens, Decklink devices, and some other sources
 * apply video and audio effects
 * perform network streaming